r-handsfield/scoring_key_scanner/README.md

 | <img src="https://github.com/r-handsfield/scoring_key_scanner/blob/master/images_display/41_row_positions.png" alt="Fig. 7" />  | <img src="https://github.com/r-handsfield/scoring_key_scanner/blob/master/images_display/42_hough_lines.png" alt="Fig. 8" />  |

 ### 5 Extracting All ScoreKey Pages from a Single PDF
-Previous experiments have shown that the ScoreKey images (2 per page) can be extracted from a 1-page PDF, which contains the ScoreKeys for a single ACT section.
+Previous experiments have shown that the ScoreKey images (2 per page) can be extracted from a 1-page PDF that contains the ScoreKeys for a single ACT section.
 It would be very convenient to use a single PDF containing the ScoreKeys for all the sections, rather than a collection of 4 single-page PDFs.

 #### 5 Method
 1) Load a multi-page PDF document